corenova/yang-js/README.md

 For additional info regarding the `Yang` expression instance, check [Class Yang](#class-yang-expression) documentation below.

+### generate (name, input) **experimental**

+This call accepts arbitrary JS object as `input` and attempts to convert it into a simplified `Yang` expression instance.
+It will try to automatically determine the appropriate YANG schema representation to describe the `input`.
+It will not be able to determine most of the conditionals or meta-data for fully qualifying the JS object, but it should provide a good starting point for being able to `extends` the generated expression as needed.

+This facility is *work-in-progress* and further info will be provided soon.

 ### require (filename)

 This call provides a convenience mechanism for dealing with YANG